-In his first season with the Tigers, Davison found success with defensive end Ebenezer Ogundeko who was selected Ohio Valley Conference First Team.
-Ogundeko was named to several Preseason All-American teams and was the media’s selection for Preseason Defensive Player of the Year in the OVC in 2016.
+In his first two seasons with the Tigers, Davison found success with defensive end Ebenezer Ogundeko who earned two consecutive Ohio Valley Conference First Team selections.
+Ogundeko was named to several Preseason All-American teams in 2016 and 2017, as well as the media’s selection for Preseason Defensive Player of the Year in the OVC in 2016.

 Prior to his arrival on campus, Davison spent 2013 as a graduate assistant on the Tiger staff.